-Of course this all changed when I got home and had txt my Midwife to let her know what was going on who replied with a phone call to say she was on her way to me.
+Of course, this all changed when I got home and had text my Midwife to let her know what was going on who replied with a phone call to say she was on her way to me.
 The consultant had already let her know what was going on, and I knew she would persuade me to go along with what the consultant had said.
-I still had the choice to do it all my way, I knew this but at the same time I had given up this fight.
-I dont know, I guess I just couldn’t take anymore of these appointments where I just felt so utterly deflated and where I was just constantly fighting our corner.
+I still had the choice to do it all my way, I knew this, but at the same time I had given up this fight.
+I dont know, I guess I just couldn’t take any more of these appointments where I just felt so utterly deflated and where I was just constantly fighting our corner.

-What she said pleased me muchly, I was favorable and that she could of easily popped my waters.
-This gave me the strength to actually go to hospital and agree to there plans but with my own plan formed in my head.
-I knew that my waters would be popped and with knowing that my last 2 babies followed shortly after my waters going, I hoped this would be the case again.
+What she said pleased me muchly, I was favourable and that she could have easily popped my waters.
+This gave me the strength to actually go to the hospital and agree to there plans but with my own plan formed in my head.
+I knew that my waters would be popped and with knowing that my last two babies followed shortly after my waters going, I hoped this would be the case again.

 Once back they started to talk about the next option of the drip, and how they only leave it 4 hours after breaking the waters.
-They really didn’t know who they had come across did they?
+They really didn’t know who they had come across, did they?
 I said no about the drip and how I’ll be going walking again very soon.
 They said something about fetching a doctor, who came but honestly?
 I really couldn’t understand what he was saying.
 He just babbled the same stuff that the Midwives did.
 I really dont know/remember where any of that got us.
 I was popped on the monitor, though I knew things were coming about.
-Midwife didn’t believe me though, she didn’t think I was labouring yet where as I KNEW I was.
-Never argue with a woman who knows her body, and of course the monitor showed those tightenings.
+The midwife didn’t believe me though; she didn’t think I was labouring yet whereas I KNEW I was.
+Never argue with a woman who knows her body, and of course, the monitor showed those tightenings.
 I giggled through it all at first, think this freaked the student midwife out.
 My way of coping with being in that unwanted environment was just simply by laughing it off, being incredibly sarcastic and knowing myself that it would soon be over.
-Midwife gave me another sweep & stretch before I went back to the walking.
+The midwife gave me another sweep & stretch before I went back to the walking.